noamraph/nix-pills/pills/20-basic-dependencies-and-hooks.md

     }

-See how `findInputs` is actually recursive, looking at the propagated build inputs of each dependency, and those dependencies\' propagated build inputs, etc.
+See how `findInputs` is actually recursive, looking at the propagated build inputs of each dependency, and those dependencies' propagated build inputs, etc.

 We actually simplified the `findInputs` call site from before;